 "If you can't dazzle them with brilliance, baffle them with bull***t" Filling up pages with charts, graphs and statistics doesn't make something legitimate.
 Read the claims and the fine print carefully.

 For example, if it says, "SPLORG is the number one selling protein supplement."
 That doesn't mean it works.
 That just means more people have been convinced to buy it.

 Another clever trick is to show an illustration of how a particular bodily mechanism works to drop fat or build muscle.
 Then supplement companies insert their product in the middle of the picture and describe how they can speed up, enhance or somehow boost the body's natural ability to perform that function.

 Drawing a picture doesn't make it so.

 At the very least, you want the supplement company to have conducted a double-blind study, where two groups of people went through the same program, but one got the supplement and one didn't.
-That study should have been conducted on a minimum of 50 people, for at least 3-6 months.
-Those studies should be conducted on humans, not tissue or animals.
+That study should have been conducted on a minimum of 50 people for at least 3-6 months.
+Those studies should be performed on humans, not tissue or animals.
 The supplement company is promoting a product to aid in your health.
-If they haven't bothered to testing it on people, you shouldn't bother purchasing it.
+If they haven't bothered to test it on people, you shouldn't bother purchasing it.